Cornell-MAE-UG/spring-2025-portfolio-Erik-Salamanca/_pages/cv.md

   *Our goal was to design a attachment to a backpack that would allow hands free carrying of skis.*
   - Designed a working prototype

+- **Code Red Robotics**:
+  *A FIRST Robotics team that competed to build a robot in 6 weeks.*
+  - Was nominated for deans list by my team
+  - Team placed in the semifinals in multiple years

 ---

 #### Achievements & Certifications